Sunday Worship Via Zoom @ 11:00 a.m.:

 C: It is right to give our thanks and praise.

-P: It is indeed right and proper that we should at all times and in all places offer thanks and praise to you, O Lord, holy Father, through Christ our brother; who has unified us by his precious life and blood.
+P: It is indeed right and proper that we should at all times and in all places offer thanks and praise to you, O Lord, holy Father, through Christ our brother, who comes with mercy for the weary and fire that clears a way for new life.
 And so, with the Church on earth and the hosts of heaven, we praise your name and join the unending hymn:

 Holy, Holy, Holy TFF p.38